robertchase/ergaleia/doc/config.md

 >>> c.foo
 'bar'

-# load a configuration file (a list for simplicity)
+# load a configuration file (a list for demonstration)
 >>> c._load(['foo=rab'])

 # and take a look